MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/GA-Version-Migration/Migrating-from-Public-Preview-to-GA-Version.md

 ##### CT team action:
  CT will do the necessary step based on support ticket raised as part of above steps

-# Scenario 4: Using Community Training events
+## Scenario 4: Using Community Training events
 ##### Customer action:
 Please refer to the steps listed in [this document](Learner-Events.md).
 ##### CT team action:

-CT will do the necessary step based on support ticket raised as part of above steps
+CT will do the necessary step based on support ticket raised as part of above steps.

 # FAQs